Timoci Tuivaga: Under investigation

 In the wake of the military coup which deposed the Qarase government on 5 December 2006, Interim Attorney-General Aiyaz Sayed-Khaiyum announced on 22 January 2007 that there would be an inquiry into allegations concerning the role of the judiciary in the events of 2000.
 It was reported that Tuivaga might be subject to the inquiry.
-In a letter to the Fiji Sun on 23 January, Tuivaga expressed surprise, saying that the Constitution of Fiji makes no provision for investigating retired members of the judiciary.
+In a letter to the Fiji Sun on 23 January, Tuivaga expressed surprise, saying that the Constitution of Fiji made no provision for investigating retired members of the judiciary.

 Memoir

-In October 2014, uivaga released his memoirs titled, A Memoir of Sir Timoci Tuivaga Kt.
+In October 2014, Tuivaga released his memoirs titled, A Memoir of Sir Timoci Tuivaga Kt.
 CF..

 Personal life

 Tuivaga, who came from the village of Yaroi on Matuku Island, in the Lau archipelago, was the son of Isimeili Siga Tuivaga and Jessie Hill.
 On 20 December 1958, he married Dr. Viliamina Leba Parrott Savu at the Centenary Methodist Church in Suva.
 In 1992, she suffered a cerebral stroke.
 She died on 13 January 2000.
 In July 2002, Tuivaga married Raijeli Vasakula, a lawyer and the eldest daughter of the former deputy prime minister and academic, Tupeni Baba, and Adi Miriama Cagilaba.
-They reside in Muanikau and she continues to run her own law practice.
+They resided in Muanikau and she continues to run her own law practice.
 Tuivaga had five children (William, Jessie, John and Timothy) and eleven grandchildren.
 In a traditional reunification Fijian ceremony in 2013, Tuivaga and his clan welcomed and acknowledged Captain Koresi Toaisi Tuivaga, of Maqbool Road, Nadera, as the eldest of the Tuivaga children.